-Sarawak has 24 registered private schools: 10 international schools, 9 private primary schools, and 5 private secondary schools.
+Sarawak has 24 schools registered with the Ministry of Education (Kementerian Pendidikan Malaysia) under the SMIPS directory: 10 international schools, 9 private primary schools, and 5 private secondary schools.
 There are no expatriate schools in the state.
 Unlike its East Malaysian neighbour Sabah, Sarawak’s private schools are not dominated by mission institutions.
 Instead, you find a mix of heritage schools with roots going back to the colonial era and newer international campuses that arrived in the 2010s.

-Schools like Lodge International, St Joseph’s Private, and Sunny Hill are names that Sarawakian families have known for generations.
+Schools like Sekolah Antarabangsa Lodge (Lodge International), Sekolah Rendah Lodge, and Tunku Putra-HELP International School are names that Sarawakian families have known for generations.
 They started as community schools run by churches or associations and have since expanded into fully registered private institutions.
 These heritage schools carry a certain loyalty.
 Parents who attended them often enrol their own children as a matter of course.

 Private school curricula in Sarawak